Qi of Xia: Literary references elsewhere

 The Eastern Zhou anthology Discourses of the States mentions Qi as one of the examples of originally virtuous kings who would beget wicked sons.

-The Classic of Mountains and Seas mentions Qi several times, as 啟 (Qǐ) and 開 (Kǎi): he is depicted as a fanciful shamanic intermediary who received sacred dances and music from the Supreme God (aka Shangdi 上帝).
+The Classic of Mountains and Seas mentions Qi several times, as and : he is depicted as a fanciful shamanic intermediary who received sacred dances and music from the Supreme God (aka Shangdi 上帝).

 Locations presumed to be related with reign

 The city Xinzhai is believed to have been founded by king Qi of Xia, and was the capital of the Xia dynasty until Qi's descendant Shao Kang took control of the dynasty.

 Chinese archaeologist Feng Shi (馮時 (冯時)) identifies Taosi culture's site Wenyi 文邑 with Xiayi 夏邑, Xia dynasty's second capital and Qi's capital.
 He also points to traces of violence among the archaeological evidence there to propose that "Qi seized the royal power with violence and changed the abdication system into hereditary system."